Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

   The strategic aspect of DDD deals with answering the questions of “what?” and “why?”
   what software we are building and why we are building it.

+  We use strategic design tools to understand the business problem (the domain),
+  and break the problem down into smaller, solvable, interconnected problems.

 - ### Tactical Design

   The tactical part is all about the “how?”